Spannakin/WildGetaway/README.md

 # Wild Getaway
 Book your Wild Get Away!
 Take some time out and embrace nature, stay in one of our luxury Camping Pods and get away for a short break in the wild.
-On this site you can find all the information you need to make a booking and find relevent visitor information.
+On this site you can find all the information you need to make a booking and find relevant visitor information.

-Thank you for visiting my project, if you have ant questions or feedback please head over to my Github contacts and get in touch.
+Thank you for visiting my project, if you have any questions or feedback please head over to my Github contacts and get in touch.

 ---
 ## Table of contents